 Staff and families alike appreciate the quiet environment of the renovated NICU.
 A hospital is not often thought of as a quiet space, but our design team supported the NICU staff in reducing alarm fatigue by having required patient alarms, calls and pages routed to department cell phones.
 A care call escalation path permitted the quieting design of necessary hospital systems.

 The walls of the patient rooms are also acoustically insulated to reduce the noise coming in from the corridor and adjacent rooms.
 No utilities, pipes or ducts were permitted to make openings side to side in the rooms, only at a controlled point at the corridor/door side.
 The patient room doors also have sound seals around the edges to help reduce the transmission of sound.
-These features combine to provide a quieter environment to promote the healthy development of the infants.
+These features combine to provide a quieter environment to promote the healthy development of infants.

 The renovated and expanded 70 bed, Level IV NICU opened at Children’s Wisconsin – Milwaukee in 2017.
 This project has been one of the most rewarding of my career.
-I saw firsthand the impact that innovative design features have on the patients and their families.
-While the focus of our work is healthcare design and architecture, we truly appreciate seeing the way nurses care and interact for families within this very special neighborhood for tiny patients.
+I saw firsthand the impact that innovative design features have on patients and their families.
+While the focus of our work is healthcare design and architecture, we truly appreciate seeing the way nurses care and interact with families within this very special neighborhood for tiny patients.